Plumsail/documents-docs/source/flow/actions/document-processing.rst

           - SFTP
           - File System

-          `List of Microsoft Flow connectors <https://flow.microsoft.com/en-us/connectors/>`_
+          `List of Power Automate (Microsoft Flow) connectors <https://flow.microsoft.com/en-us/connectors/>`_

        -  You can find insturctions about creation of a document with merge fields in `this article <../../document-generation/docx/create-docx-with-merge-fields.html>`_.

           Use `this link <../../_static/files/flow/how-tos/Hiring%20Contract%20Template%20(merge%20fields).docx>`_ to download the sample document.

     *  -  Template data
        -  Data in JSON format that will be used to fill merge fields in the source document.
-You can get this data from some other Microsoft Flow connector.
+You can get this data from some other Power Automate (Microsoft Flow) connector.
 For example you can query SharePoint list or some other system.
        -  .. code-block:: json

             {